OCR-D/ocr-d.github.io/docs/guide.md

 </report>
 ```

-This shows that the `ocrd-wip-xyzzy` executable is missing the required `steps` and
+This example shows that the `ocrd-wip-xyzzy` executable is missing the required `steps` and
 `categories` properties and the root level object is missing the `version`
 property.